Code-Institute-Submissions/The_Galactic_Index/README.md

 ```
 heroku open
 ```
-or can be opened in the heroku dashboard.
+or can be opened through the heroku dashboard.